 Cambria County coroner: Freezing temps cause of Richland Township man's death

 Dec.
-27—JOHNSTOWN, Pa. — Freezing temperatures are being blamed for the death of a Richland Township man Christmas morning, authorities said.
+28—JOHNSTOWN, Pa. — Freezing temperatures are being blamed for the death of a Richland Township man Christmas morning, authorities said.

 A 69-year-old man on Theatre Drive was brushing snow from his car at 11 a.m.
 Sunday.
 He went inside the house, collapsed and died, Cambria County Coroner Jeffrey Lees said.

-The outside temperature was 8 degrees with the wind-chill factor of -11, Lees said.
+The outside temperature was 8 degrees with the wind-chill factor at minus 11, Lees said.